Sagargupta028/user-management/README.md

-# Reqres User Management Application
+## User Management Application

-This is a React application that integrates with the Reqres API to perform basic user management functions.
+This is a React-based user management application that integrates with the Reqres API to provide basic user management functionalities.
+The project is divided into three levels of increasing complexity: Authentication, User List, and User Management (Edit/Delete).

+## Live Demo
+You can access the deployed application at the following link: https://user-management-rho-bay.vercel.app/login

 ## Features